yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-2.md

 ## Unbounded number of class names

-In our toy example there can only be 4 combinations of class names.
-But it's easy to construct something that can have infinite number of possible props:
+In our toy example there can only be 4 possible sets of styles.
+But it's easy to construct something that can have an infinite number of possible props:

 ```typescript
 styleDef.dynamicStyle((left: number) => {